convoo/webrtc-stream/README.md

     polyserve

-Once running, you can preview your element at `http://localhost:8080/components/webrtc-stream/`, where `webrtc-stream` is the name of the directory containing it.
+Once running, you can preview the element at `http://localhost:8080/components/webrtc-stream/`, where `webrtc-stream` is the name of the directory containing it.